-- (a) For each employee who is making "Salarylink Contributions" to Local Super: - (i) 3% of the employee's salary, and
+For each employee who is making "SalaryLink Contributions" to Statewide Super:

-- (ii) any additional contributions which the employer is required to pay in respect of the employee pursuant to the Trust Deed as advised by Local Super from time to time to finance the Salarylink benefit for the employee, and - (iii) any additional superannuation contributions which the employer agrees to pay in respect of the employee.

-"Salarylink Contributions" has the meaning given to that term under the Trust Deed.
+- (a) 3% of the employee's salary; and - (b) any additional contributions which the employer is required to pay in respect of the employee pursuant to the Trust Deed as advised by Statewide Super from time to time to finance the SalaryLink benefit for the employee; and - (c) any additional superannuation contribution which the employer agrees to pay in respect of the employee.
+"SalaryLink Contributions" has the meaning given to that term under the Trust Deed.

-- (b) For each other employee: - contributions which the employer must pay to a superannuation fund in respect of the employee in order to avoid becoming liable for a shortfall in respect of the employee under the Superannuation Guarantee (Administration) Act 1992 (Cth), and - (ii) any additional superannuation contributions which the employer agrees to pay in respect of the employee.
+- 30.3 For each other employee who is a member of Statewide Super: - contributions which the employer must pay to a superannuation fund in (a) respect of the employee in order to avoid becoming liable for a shortfall in respect of the employee under the Superannuation Guarantee (Administration) Act 1992 (Cth); and - (b) any additional superannuation contributions which the employer agrees to pay in respect of the employee.

-27. Procedures For Commuter Users of Council Fleet
+Procedures For Commuter Users of Council Fleet 31.